Navy Petty-Officers School: Legitimate

 Each year about 10,000 youths signed up to enter as regular students, of whom around half were admitted and given scholarships for courses of study such as electronics, aeronautics, management, marine engineering (mecánico naval), radio operation, meteorology, and oceanography.
 The students lived in the complex from Monday through Friday, taking 8 to 10 hours of classes per day.
 The degrees could be completed in up to three years of studies, with the students receiving the degree of técnico ("technician"), with the option of continuing either as naval servicemen, professional army, or air force NCOs or working elsewhere either in the public or private sector.

 The main entrance opens onto the central pavilion, where the authorities' offices were located.
 A covered patio there was used to show movies to the student body.
 To the left of this building was petty officers' housing, and further off and separated, the officers' housing, where the clandestine detention center operated during the 1976-1983 military dictatorship.
 To the right of the central pavilion were the checkpoint, the military guard building, and the Naval War School (Escuela de Guerra Naval).

 Behind, at the rear, were the dormitories and, across Avenida Lugones, the institution's sports field.
-On the perimeter of the school were checkpoints which were manned by the students in rotating shifts, at least one week per year for each student.
+On the perimeter of the school were checkpoints which were staffed by the students in rotating shifts, at least one week per year for each student.

-In 1982, 230 final-year students of the ESMA were drafted to fight in the Falklands War; some of them died in the sinking of the ARA Belgrano and the attack on ARA Sobral.
+In 1982, 230 final-year students of the ESMA were drafted to fight in the Falklands War; some of them died in the sinking of the ARA Belgrano and the attack on ARA Alférez Sobral.

 In 1998, president Carlos Menem ordered the move of the School to the Puerto Belgrano base, and the use of the old campus as a museum.
-ESSA continues to function in the Puerto Belgrano base.
+It was granted the name ESSA in 1999 as the by now sole NCO school of the Navy and continues to function in the Puerto Belgrano base.

 Etymology and usage during the Dirty War

 Almost 5,000 people were abducted and held in the original ESMA campus in its active participation in the Dirty War between 1976-1983; all except 150 were killed during or after interrogation and torture.
 When announcements were made that prisoners were to be "transferred", people came to understand they were going to be executed.
-The prisoners were taken to the basement, sedated, and then killed, some by shooting, others in death flights: they were flown over the Atlantic Ocean or the Rio de la Plata and pushed out of the aircraft.
+The prisoners were taken to the basement, sedated, and then killed, some by shooting, others in death flights: they were flown over the Atlantic Ocean or the Río de la Plata and pushed out of the aircraft.
 These are only some examples of the many treatments that prisoners of the ESMA were forced to experience during the kidnappings that forced them into clandestine detention centers.